arks-org/arks.github.io/content/_pages/about-comparing-arks-and-other-identifiers.md

 services from a global ARK resolver called [n2t.net], over 90% of the ARKs in the world are published without using [n2t.net][1] in the URL hostname.
-More than 650 registered ARK organizations across the world have, between them, created an estimated 8.2 billion ARKs, and, as with URLs, no one has ever paid an identifier fee to create them.
+More than 650 registered ARK organizations across the world have, between them, created an estimated {{ site.num_arks }} ARKs, and, as with URLs, no one has ever paid an identifier fee to create them.
 Of course *maintaining* them isn’t free.
 It is never without cost to keep content access persistent in the long term, regardless of identifier type.